 - A few pieces of dry ice

-- Select a bucket or container that has a smooth rim and is smaller than 12 inches in diameter.
+Select a bowl that has a smooth rim and is smaller than 12 inches in diameter.

-- Cut a strip of cloth about 1 inch wide and 18 inches long (an old t-shirt works well).
-Soak the cloth in a solution of Dawn dish soap or use your favorite recipe for making bubble solution.
-Make sure that the cloth is completely soaked.
+Cut a strip of cloth about 1 inch (2.5 cm) wide and 18 inches (46 cm) long.
+Soak the cloth in the soapy solution, making sure that the cloth is completely submerged.

-- Fill the bucket half full with water.
-Have tongs or gloves ready to transfer the dry ice to the bucket.
+Fill the bowl half full with warm water.
+Have gloves ready to transfer the dry ice to the bowl.

-- Place two or three pieces of dry ice into the water so that a good amount of fog is being produced.
+Place two or three pieces of dry ice into the water so that a good amount of fog is produced.

-If you accidentally get soap in the bucket of water, you’ll notice that zillions of bubbles filled with fog will start to emerge from the bucket.
+If you accidentally get soap in the bowl of water, you’ll notice that zillions of bubbles filled with fog will start to emerge from the bowl.
 This, too, produces a great effect.
-Place a waterproof flashlight in the bucket along with the dry ice so that the light shines up through the fog.
-Draw the cloth across the rim to create the soap film lid and turn off the room lights.
+Place a waterproof flashlight in the bowl along with the dry ice so that the light shines up through the fog.
+Draw the cloth across the rim to create the soap film lid and, if you are inside, turn off the lights.
 The crystal bubbles will emit an eerie glow and you’ll be able to see the fog churning inside the transparent bubble walls.
-When the giant bubble bursts, the cloud of "smoke" falls to the floor, followed by an outburst of ooohs & ahhhs!
+When the giant bubble bursts, the cloud falls to the floor, followed by an outburst of ooohs and ahhhs from your audience!